iagocanalejas/regatas/README.md

 #                         club ID for which to load the data.
 #   -l LEAGUE, --league LEAGUE
 #                         league ID for which to load the data.
+#   -f FLAG, --flag FLAG
+#                         flag ID for which to load the data.
 #   -g GENDER, --gender GENDER
 #                         gender filter.
 #   -ca CATEGORY, --category CATEGORY